Coordination of Benefits ( COB )

 For example, on a $100 procedure, primary might pay $80 (80% of its allowed fee).

-Carve Out: (Non-Duplication) Secondary reduces what they will pay by what primary paid.
+Carve Out: (Non-Duplication) Secondary reduces what they pay by what primary paid.

 Calculation used: Secondary InsEst = (Secondary Allowed - Secondary Deductible) * Secondary Percentage - PaidOther